 We have a few more innovative and digital ways that we know will reach your entire fan base and motivate students and fans to download and use your platform.
 We examined our database of hundreds of schools and thousands of fans to see how they have been able to garner new users and we discovered many creative ways to increase fan adoption of their rewards platforms.

 1. Targeted Marketing at New Student Events & Games

-Games and events are also great places to promote the app.
+Games and events are also great places to promote the platform.
 A few fun and easy ways it can be promoted are:

 - PA and jumbotron announcements

-- Reward giveaways for downloading the app during games and events
+- Reward giveaways for downloading the platform during games and events

 - Pep rallies